 Selective visualization of the atomic orbitals at certain tunneling conditions was viewed on the (37×37)R19.1° surface, as shown in the sequence of bias-dependent STM images (supplementary Fig. S2).
 At negative biases, the STM contrast does not show significant changes.
 However, the empty-state images obviously depend on the bias voltage with the pattern varied.
-The similar experimental results have also been observed on the other two superstructure, (133×43) and (13×13).
+The similar experimental results have also been observed on the other two superstructure, (133×43) and (13×13). [这段没有论述]

 STS measurements were in-situ performed to reveal the electronic properties of the three superstructures.
 As shown in Fig. 3a, the dI/dV spectra, reflect the local density of states (LDOS), demonstrate the insulating nature with large energy gap of ~2.5 eV, ~3.1 eV and ~2.95 eV for (37×37)R19.1°, (133×43) and (13×13) respectively.
 As seen from the spatially resolved dI/dV spectra taken on the (37×37)R19.1° surface (Fig. 3b,c) and the extracted spectra at each different atomic positions in a unit cell (Fig. S5), the insulating gap size is almost constant.
 The homogeneous insulating gap on surfaces of the other two superstructures, (133×43) and (13×13), are also demonstrated (as presented in Fig. S6).